 I reserve the right to introduce different forms of assessment as needed and to alter the weight of each of the categories of assessment in the event of some unforeseen circumstance.

-Note that I am not the sole judge of your performance.
-During the research presentations, other faculty in the department will evaluate your work and submit their evaluations to me for consideration.
+Although I am the person who assigns a grade to your work, keep in mind that, during the research presentations, other faculty in the department will evaluate your work and submit their evaluations to me for consideration.